forrest79/phpgsql/docs/fluent.md

 dump($userNick); // (string) 'Bob'
 ```

+### Fetch mutators

+You can set fetch mutators for the `Result` object right on the `QueryExecute`.
+There are the same two methods: `QueryExecute::setRowFetchMutator(callable)` and `QueryExecute::setColumnsFetchMutator(array<string, callable>)`.
+Already set fetch mutators are keep also for re-execution the query.

 ## Extending

 You can extend generating SQL queries with your own logic (for example, you can replace some placeholder with a value from your application service).
 Extends `QueryBuilder` and overwrites method `prepareSqlQuery(...)` that get generated string SQL and all params, so you can update this string or parameters before the `Db\Sql\Query` is returned.